Every month we share an industry word or acronym to help translate some of the jargon from the electrical engineering world!

 The European Commission estimates that 2.9% of all energy generated across the EU and the UK is wasted through transformer losses.

 In July 2021, the EU Ecodesign regulation came into place which made new regulations for load-losses on energy-related products.
-Its aim is to reduce the load losses of distribution transformers.
-Which in turn, will improve energy efficiency, environmental compatibility and reduce CO2 emissions.
+It aims to reduce the load losses of distribution transformers.
+Which in turn, will improve energy efficiency, and environmental compatibility and reduce CO2 emissions.